 In How Britain Shaped the Manufacturing World, I argued that the explosion in industrial activity had its origin in our tradition of seafaring adventurers.

 We can also bring to mind the famous names of the Elizabethan era: Drake and Raleigh.
 It was, though, a different kind of adventurer that was emerging in England, that of the merchant.
-He had been in existence for some time in the Levant company importing exotic goods overland from the east.
+He had been in existence for some time as a Merchant Adventurer, perhaps in the Levant company importing exotic goods overland along the silk road from the east.
 The Dutch though had been more adventurous creating a thriving trade by sea from the Dutch East Indies.
+This sea route became essential as the Ottoman empire took hold of the silk route.
+A further part of the picture comes in the form of the Spanish discovering the new world through Christopher Columbus and thereafter raiding it for silver through Cortez, much of it minted into coinage in Segovia.
+The Portuguese, under Vasco da Gama, went down the coast of Africa and to the indies and China and traded in porcelain, ivory and silk.
+All this placed Antwerp at the centre of European trade both amongst European countries and with far flung places.
+London merchants through the Merchant Adventurers Company both bought and sold through Antwerp.

-Shapiro describes a meeting of merchants in the Founders Hall in London where a petition was to be put to the Queen for the formation of the new merchant company.
-This was needed for other initiatives were seen to be failing: colonies in America were struggling, England could not break into the lucrative Caribbean slave trade and had not created a sea route to the East.
+Shapiro describes a meeting of merchants in the Founders Hall in London where a petition was to be put to the Queen for the formation of the new merchant company This was needed for other initiatives were seen to be failing: colonies in America were struggling, England could not break into the lucrative Caribbean slave trade and had not created a sea route to the East.
 For Shakespeare the contrasts between the lost past and the uncertain future were explored in Hamlet.
-For England the new merchant adventurers would ignite activity that would transform the country.
+For England the new merchant adventurers would ignite activity that would transform the country – the East India Company was born.
+More though was needed.

 You can read more in How Britain Shaped the Manufacturing World